 Review and discuss applications (beginning mid-March) from eligible organizations in special Focus Areas chosen by a member vote in the fall; present 4 finalists to the membership for an online vote in the spring.
 The grant recipient will be announced late April and recognized at the Annual Meeting.

-- The Focus Area Award committee will hold a required review meeting on the evening of April 12, 2022
+- The Focus Area Award committee will hold a required review meeting mid-April

 - If you serve on the Focus Area Award committee, you may NOT serve on a Grant Review committee

 Discuss and evaluate financial health of Nonprofits' that submit Full Proposals, focusing on the viability of the NP and identifying financial questions/issues for Grant Review Committees.
 The Finance committee will meet 2 times.
 No financial experience necessary.
 Training session required for new committee members.

 Manage postings on Instagram, Facebook and LinkedIn.

 Communicate with prior grantees to report their project outcomes and stories of their impact.
 You must have previously served on a Grant Review Committee for at least one cycle.

 Cultivate relationships with nonprofit community.
 Manage community service projects for our Grant Finalists and organize other service events for our members.
 Check out our Nonprofit Wishlist for volunteer and donation requests from our past applicants.